 Wiley Open Access Account: All APCs paid in full for RCUK or Wellcome Trust / COAF funded research papers from our membership account, with a discount.
 (APCs in fully open access journals may be paid where authors meet the criteria for funding.)

 Instructions: In all cases authors should first contact Open Access Support to check they are eligible for funding

-When submitting to a hybrid journal and opting for OnlineOpen simply select University of St Andrews on the publication order form.
-Add an RCUK, Wellcome Trust or relevant COAF Charity grant number in the box labelled "Grant / project number or authorisation code".
+When submitting to a hybrid journal and opting for OnlineOpen: check you are eligible for funding, sign your licence (making sure to select 'CC-BY') then follow the guidelines to select University of St Andrews on the payment section of your Author Services order form.
+Make sure you add an RCUK, Wellcome Trust or COAF Charity funder name and grant number under 'Research Funder'.
 The Library will receive notification so that payments are authorised from our account.